 Symbol: Silver Rose

 Lambda Theta Nu Sorority, Inc. mission is to promote and foster Latina leaders through educational and professional development, relationship building and community involvement.
-Our intent is to provide our members exposure to resources for continued growth.

 Founded at California Polytechnic State University, San Luis Obispo in 1996